 They say to truly understand Argentina you must know its capital, Buenos Aires.
 I arrived yesterday and will be here for the month of May.
 I’m renting an apartment in the Recoleta barrio near transportation, restaurants, galleries, museums, and shops.
-The art nouveau building has a cage elevator and heavy skeleton keys – certainly can’t tuck them away!
+The art nouveau building has a cage elevator and heavy metal skeleton keys – certainly can’t tuck them away!

 My apartment is a block from Avenida Santa Fe, a main street in Buenos Aires.
 Interesting, diverse Recoleta is a big change from the wilderness and isolation I experienced in Patagonia.